 Normal blood pressure is defined as having a systolic BP number between 120mmHg and 140mmHg and diastolic number between 80 and 90mmHg (mmHg is the unit used for measuring blood pressure, and stands for millimeters of mercury).
 Blood pressure is written with the systolic number over the diastolic, meaning the range for normal blood pressure is between 120/80 and 140/90.

 Usually, the lower the blood pressure reading, the better, to a certain point.
 A reading lower than 90/60mmHg is generally considered low blood pressure.
-A doctors would consider chronically low blood pressure dangerous if it is accompanied by noticeable symptoms such as dizziness, fainting, dehydration, blurred vision and other symptoms.
+Doctors would consider chronically low blood pressure dangerous if it is accompanied by noticeable symptoms such as dizziness, fainting, dehydration, blurred vision, and other symptoms.
 Low blood pressure is not always a cause for concern, but you should see your doctor if you experience any symptoms of low blood pressure and are worried.

 Which number in blood pressure reading is more important?